Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 Using case studies replicating legal practice, you will learn to prepare and present a legal argument such as making a plea in mitigation or a bail application.
 Your arguments will be presented in an actual or mock courtroom.

-- Legal Research and Writing (15 hours)
+- Legal Research: Drafting and Reflective Writing (15 contact hours)

 Explore the interpersonal and legal skills needed to interact with clients effectively when communicating orally and in writing.
 Course content will include:

-- Client Consultation and Interviewing (15 hours) – “The practice of communicating with and advising a client on a legal matter.”
+- Client Consultation and Interviewing (15 contact hours) – “The practice of communicating with and advising a client on a legal matter.”

 Develop your skills by participating in client interviews using scenarios from past competitions.
 Learn the elements of client interview techniques such as:

-- Active and passive listening
+- Active and passive listening.

-- Obtaining information sensitively and professionally
+- Obtaining information sensitively and professionally.

-- Abiding by legal professional obligations such as confidentiality and legal ethics
+- Abiding by legal professional obligations such as confidentiality and legal ethics.

 - Applying the law to the facts obtained during the interview process.
 For example, quick thinking and explaining potentially complex terms in an appropriate and accessible manner.

-- Law Clinic Experience (15 hours) – “Dealing with real or simulated clients to advise and assist on law-related matters.”
+- Law Clinic Experience (15 contact hours) – “Dealing with real or simulated clients to advise and assist on law-related matters.”

 Gain first-hand experience of client engagement at Cardiff University’s Law Clinic.
 Activities could include*:

-- An introduction to clinical training and practices
+- An introduction to clinical training and practices.

-- Working on actual or simulated Law Clinic client matters
+- Working on actual or simulated Law Clinic client matters.

 - Visiting Cardiff’s Civil Justice Centre, the central court for civil matters, to shadow lawyers dealing with clients in a court setting.